Why proper optimist sail trim is essential for performance?

 In general, there are two settings to consider: light wind and heavy wind.

-For the boom, a constant gap of 5-7 mm (within the class rule’s 10 mm allowance) is ideal, regardless of wind strength.
+For the boom, a constant gap of 5-7 mm (within the class rule’s 10 mm limit) is ideal, regardless of wind strength.
 This small gap allows the sail to rotate smoothly over the boom fittings during maneuvers.

 At the clew, however, the gap between the sail and the boom should be smaller in strong winds and larger in light winds.